 Trekking In Nepal

-Situated in between China and India, Nepal is a country with a strong natural and cultural presence.
+Trekking In Nepal situated between two vast countries China and India, Nepal is a country with a strong natural diversity and cultural presence.
 Nepal boasts thoroughly preserved traditions and gifts of Mother Nature which help create perfect trekking destinations across the country.
 Trekking in Nepal offers the opportunity to experience an astounding variation of geography including the majestic Himalayas in the northernmost parts of the country.
 With diverse geography come diverse terrains, a perfect blend to create ridges, trails, and pathways to set foot on and embark on a journey of exploration of nature and self.

 Trekking in Nepal has been popularized especially in the Himalayan region because of its impeccable heights and breathtaking sceneries.
 Moreover, the glorious reception offered by the ethnic communities also adds up to the experience.
 Trekking in Nepal differs in various factors including difficulty, duration, popularity, and mode of accommodation.